kevinhu27/cse15l-lab-reports/lab-report-2-week-4.md

 > The bug is that the code does not have a way to handle missing closing parantheses.
-> The symptom is visible as an error stating
->  that the index is going out of bounds since
+> The symptom is visible as an error stating that the index is going out of bounds since the closing paranthesis is missing in the test file.
-> the closing paranthesis is missing in the test file.
+> To address the bug, an if-statement case is included to handle the missing paranthesis.